The Cookin Chicks

 Instructions

-• Preheat oven to 350 degrees (F) and line a cookie sheet with parchment paper. *Or use non stick cookie sheets
+• Preheat oven to 350 degrees F and line a cookie sheet with parchment paper or use a nonstick cookie sheet.

-• In a separate bowl, cream together the butter and brown sugar until fluffy.
+• In a large bowl, cream together the butter and brown sugar until fluffy using a handheld mixer.

-• Add in the eggs, one at a time.
+• Add the eggs, one at a time, followed by the vanilla.

-• Slowly pour flour mixture into butter mixture and stir until combined.
+• Slowly add the flour mixture into the butter mixture and stir until just combined.

-• Drop dough by large spoonfuls onto prepared cookie sheet.
+• Drop dough by large spoonfuls onto the prepared baking sheet, leaving space between each cookie.

-• Allow cookies to cool on pan 1 minute prior to removing and placing on cooling rack
+• Allow cookies to cool on the pan for 1 minute before transferring to a cooling rack.

-• Continue process until all dough has been used.
+• Repeat until all the dough has been used.
 Enjoy!

 Nutrition